 AdChoices requires First Parties to provide an easy-to-use Opt-Out Mechanism covering all Third Parties collecting and using data for IBA on their websites.

 Ad Standards recognizes that First Party AdChoices participants have been diligent about providing an Opt-Out Mechanism.
 However, in some cases, these mechanisms are not easy-to-use, and require the user to take numerous steps to opt out of IBA from all Third Parties active on the website.

 For example, some tools provide direct opt-outs for some but not all Third Parties, and direct the user to visit individual Third Parties’ websites for additional opt-outs.
 This often requires the user to search each individual Third Party site in order to locate the Third Party’s own Opt-Out Mechanism.

-First Parties are advised that the DAAC WebChoices Tool currently provides direct opt-outs for over 136 different Third Party companies.
+First Parties are advised that the DAAC WebChoices Tool currently provides direct opt-outs for many Third Party companies.
 By linking to this tool, a user may, in one step, opt out of interest-based ads from all of these companies.
 If all Third Parties on a given First Party’s website can be found on the DAAC WebChoices Tool, we recommend using this tool, as it allows for an efficient, one-step means for users to opt out.